Lyft and Uber Accident Attorney Los Angeles

-We are a team of renowned rideshare injury attorneys representing injury victims throughout the State of California.
 MKP Law Group, LLP’s team strives to make the process as easy and quick as possible for you.
-The team at MKP is experienced, attentive, dependable and tenacious so call us today at 310-285-5353 to schedule your 100% free consultation.
+We work on cases throughout the State of California.
+Contact us at 310-285-5353 to schedule your free consultation.

 All of our cases are on a contingency fee basis, meaning if we don’t win your case, you don’t owe us a dime.